xuweixw/broomcorn-millet-BAC-library/README.md

 Our home page:http://GResource.hzau.edu.cn

-this artical is in preparation
+This artical is in preparation